rustls/rustls/README.md

 ## Release history:

 * Next release:
+  - Ensured that `get_peer_certificates` is both better documented, and works uniformly for both full-handshake and resumed sessions.
   - Planned: removal of unused signature verification schemes at link-time.
   - Planned: removal of PEM parsing to a separate crate.
 * 0.18.1 (2020-08-16):